israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns a string of either "true" or "false" depending upon the value of the object.
 Overrides the Object.prototype.toString() method.

 Boolean.prototype.valueOf()
+    Returns the primitive value of the Boolean object.

 ## Classes